 Our whole grain pasta battle

 Of course I used also whole grain spaghetti (didn’t have Fettuccine) instead of plain pasta to give this dish an even higher fiber content.
-If you can get whole grain Fettuccine or broader wholemeal noodles they would help the thick sauce even better sticking on the pasta.
+If you can get whole grain Fettuccine or broader wholemeal noodles, then the thick sauce could even better stick on the pasta.

 My daughter would probably prefer the plain pasta version, but she accepts our whole grain compromise.
 She knows my opinion on this in her sleep: “While plain pasta is in fact animal-free, it is based on white flour (refined carbs) and far away from being beneficial for our system.
 Whole grain pasta is the better, fiber-rich alternative with complex carbohydrates”.

-As much as we try to please her with her vegan meals, she knows that she has to please us with our more health-conscious, clean eating approach.
+As much as we try to please her with delicious vegan recipes, she knows that she has to please us with our more health-conscious, clean eating approach.

-Ok, let’s come back to the easy Alfredo sauce recipe.Print
+Ok, let’s come back to the simple cauliflower sauce recipe.Print

 A plant based and light Alfredo sauce